-The total OPEB liability in the July 1, 2020, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement that was updated to June 30, 2021 as follows:
+The total OPEB liability in the July 1, 2022, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement that was rolled back to June 30, 2022 as follows:

-Valuation date July 1, 2020

-Actuarial cost method Individual Entry Age Normal Cost Method.

-Discount rate 2.8%.

-Investment rate of return 2.8%, net of investment expenses.
-Previously, 4.0%.

-Inflation rate 3.0%.

-Medical care inflation 4.5%.

-Current employees.....
-Current active employees who are assumed to retire prior to age 65 are valued with a weighted-average current cost.
+Valuation date July 1, 2022 Actuarial cost method Individual Entry Age Normal Cost Method.
+Discount rate 4.50% Investment rate of return 4.5%, net of investment expenses.
+Previously, 2.8%.
+Inflation rate 3.00% Medical care inflation 4.50% Current employees Current active employees who are assumed to retire prior to age 65 are valued with a weighted-average current cost.
 This weighted average current cost is based on the medical plan coverage of current retirees under 65.
 At age 65 active participants are assumed to participate in the same manner as current retirees over age 65 in Medical Supplemental plans.
-Current retirees, spouses and beneficiaries who are under Pre-age 65 retirees..... age 65 are assumed to remain in their current medical plan until age 65.
+Pre-age 65 retirees Current retirees, spouses and beneficiaries who are under age 65 are assumed to remain in their current medical plan until age 65.
 At age 65, all participants are assumed to participate in Medicare supplement plan in the same proportions as current post 65 retirees.
 Current active employees who are assumed to retire prior to age 65 are valued with a weighted-average premium.
-This weightedaverage premium is based on the medical plan coverage of current retirees under age 65.
+This weighted- average premium is based on the medical plan coverage of current retirees under age 65.
 At age 65, all participants are assumed to participate in post 65 Medicare Supplemental plans in the same proportions as current retirees over age 65.

-Current retirees over age 65 remain in their current medical: Post-age 65 retirees..... plan until death for purposes of measuring their contributions.
+Post-age 65 retirees Current retirees over age 65 remain in their current medical; plan until death for purposes of measuring their contributions.
 Amounts to be received in the future for the Medicare Part D Retiree Drug Subsidy are not reflected in the valuation.
-Mortality.....
-It is assumed that both pre-retirement mortality and beneficiary mortality is presented by the RP-2014 Blue Collar Mortality with Scale MP-2015, fully generational.
+Mortality It is assumed that both pre-retirement mortality and beneficiary mortality is presented by the RP-2014 Blue Collar Mortality with Scale MP-2015, fully generational.
 Mortality for retired members for Group 1 and 2 is represented by the RP-2014 Blue Collar Mortality Table set forward five years for males and 3 years for females, fully generational.
 Mortality for retired members for Group 4 is represented by the PR-2014 Blue Collar Mortality Table set forward three years for males, and six years for females, fully generational.
-Mortality for disabled members for Group 1 and 2 is represented by the RP-2000 Mortality Table set forward six
+Mortality for disabled members for Group 1 and 2 is represented by the RP-2000 Mortality Table set forward six years.
+Mortality for disabled members for Group 4 is represented by the RP-2000 Mortality Table set forward two years.
+Generational adjusting is based on Scale MP-2015.